The Power of Positive Thinking: Theological critique

 Episcopal theologian John M. Krumm criticized Peale's teachings for their basis in religion, defining his teachings as heretical.
 Krumm writes that "the emphasis upon techniques such as the repetition of confident phrases” or “the manipulation of certain mechanical devices” gives “the impression of a thoroughly depersonalized religion.
 Very little is said about the sovereign mind and purpose of God; much is made of the things men can say to themselves and can do to bring about their ambitions and purposes."
 Krumm argues that Peale does not have the backing of religion to support his techniques.
-Krumm continues with a warning: "the predominant use of impersonal symbols for God is a serious and dangerous invitation to regard man as the center of reality and the Divine Reality as an impersonal power, the use and purpose of which is determined by the man who takes hold of it and employs it as he thinks best.”
+Krumm continues with a warning: "The predominant use of impersonal symbols for God is a serious and dangerous invitation to regard man as the center of reality and the Divine Reality as an impersonal power, the use and purpose of which is determined by the man who takes hold of it and employs it as he thinks best.”

 Edmund Fuller, book review editor of the Episcopal Churchnews, warned against following Peale's teachings in an article titled “Pitchmen in the Pulpit” from March 1957.
 Fuller cautions readers not to believe Peale just because he was a minister.
 He writes that Peale's books have no connection to Christianity and that they “influence, mislead and often disillusion sick, maladjusted, unhappy or ill-constructed people, obscuring for them the Christian realities.
 They offer easy comforts, easy solutions to problems and mysteries that sometimes perhaps, have no comforts or solutions at all, in glib, worldly terms.
 They offer a cheap 'happiness' in lieu of the joy Christianity can offer.”

 Positive reviews

-While contemporary theologians and mental health experts criticized Peale's teachings in The Power of Positive Thinking, the general public praised the self-help book.
-The Los Angeles Times estimates that “legions of followers testified that Peale’s message changed their lives for the better and represented the best combination of faith and pragmatism.”
-This is evidenced by the popularity of Peale's book, which sold more than 5 million copies worldwide and was eventually translated into over 40 languages.
+While contemporary theologians and mental health experts criticized Peale's teachings in The Power of Positive Thinking, others praised the self-help book.
+The Los Angeles Times estimates that "legions of followers testified that Peale's message changed their lives for the better and represented the best combination of faith and pragmatism".
+This is evidenced by the popularity of Peale's book, which has sold more than five million copies worldwide and has been translated into over 40 languages.
 In addition, Peale was close friends with American presidents Eisenhower and Nixon, both of whom highly regarded his positive thinking teachings.
-Countless others accredited The Power of Positive Thinking for their success in overcoming obstacles including George Foster, of the Cincinnati Reds, Rev. Robert Schuller, founder and pastor of the Crystal Cathedral in Garden Grove, and Billy Graham, a prominent Southern Baptist Minister.
+Countless others accredited The Power of Positive Thinking for their success in overcoming obstacles including baseball player George Foster; Robert Schuller, founder and pastor of the Crystal Cathedral in Garden Grove, California; and Billy Graham, a prominent Southern Baptist minister.
+The Sunday Times described it as the great precursor of all self-help literature and in 2009 listed it among the 12 most influential books since World War II.